 3. Visit the U.S. Olympic & Paralympic Training Center

-The OPTC Visitor Center and Team USA Shop are temporarily closed to the public.
+The OPTC Visitor Center and Team USA Shop are open to the public, Mon – Sat, 9a – 5p.

 This is where the dream begins for many Olympic and Paralympic hopefuls.
 You’ll see where they live, practice and train.
-Each standard tour (bronze) of the training center begins with a video presentation, followed by a walking tour of the complex, which lasts approximately one hour.
-For a more exclusive behind-the-scenes look at the OPTC, schedule one of their silver, gold or athlete guided tours.
+A tour of the training center begins with a video presentation, followed by a walking tour of the complex, which lasts approximately one hour.
+Visit their website below for more details on tickets.

 Things to do at the U.S. Olympic & Paralympic Training Center: